How to Backup and Restore WordPress Website

 Step 4: Test Your Website

 After restoring your WordPress website, you should test it thoroughly to ensure everything works correctly.
-You can test your website by accessing it from different devices, browsers, and locations.
+You can test your website from different devices, browsers, and locations.

 Backup and Restore WordPress using the Command Line